npfng/npfng/README.md

 # Writing your own plugin

 1. Create a new git repo called how you want to name your plugin typically `npfng-<pluginname>`
-2. Copy the contents of the folder [plugin_template](https://github.com/npfng/npfng/blob/master/plugin_template/) into your plugin repo
+2. Copy the contents of the folder [plugin_template](https://github.com/npfng/npfng/tree/master/plugin_template) into your plugin repo
+3. Probably you also want to copy the [example_config.lua](https://github.com/npfng/npfng/blob/master/example_config.lua) as a starting point.
-3. Fill out the `README.md` and rename `pluginname.lua` according to your plugin name.
+4. Fill out the `README.md` and rename `pluginname.lua` according to your plugin name.
-4. Put your code into `pluginname.lua`.
+5. Put your code into `pluginname.lua`.
 The `start()` function will be called when your plugin is loaded.

 # External sources